da422x/HOW/README.md

 ## Install dependencies

-Run `npm install` and `bower install` to install all required packages defined in `package.json` and `bower.json`
+Run `npm install` and `bower install` to install all required packages defined in `package.json` and `bower.json` npm install --only=dev if you are missing necessary dev dependencies

 ## Build & development